joinpursuit/AC_4_Web/units/passion_project/testing.md

 After that, take a look at my version [here](https://repl.it/@reedo/try-jest).
 You'll see that I took a different approach.
 I wrote a bunch of functions in `add.js` - many of which might be familiar to you from whiteboarding.
 My challenge to you is to write tests for each function.
 Make that output green!

 We will get into asynchronicity and React later this week.

+## Further Reading + Practice

+[Here's](https://www.sitepoint.com/test-react-components-jest/) a link to a tutorial on how to include Jest testing in your React components.
+Please feel free to check it out and get started--I would definitely recommend reading up on Jest _before_, though!